nsi319/Finetune-Transformers/README.md

 # Finetune-Transformers

 ## Finetuning and evaluating transformers on summarization task
 The main objective of this module is to fine-tune and evaluate a model (pre-trained on a large-scale dataset) on domain-specific data.
 Finetuning will improve the performance of the model on domain specific tasks.
 The pre-trained models can be finetuned on a number of downstream tasks based on their architecture.
-Here, I have taken an example of finetuing sequence-to-sequence models such as T5, BART, Pegasus on an abstractive summarization task.
+Here, I have taken an example of finetuing sequence-to-sequence models such as T5, BART, Pegasus on an abstractive summarization task using the Trainer API from [Hugging Face](https://huggingface.co/transformers/main_classes/trainer.html).

 ## Script